 Certain medical conditions can cause erratic driving behaviors and poor performance on FSTs.
 If you suffer from a medical condition, your condition may provide a solid defense to your DUI/DWI.

 The police cannot pull you over for no reason.
 If the arresting officer lacked reasonable suspicion to pull you over, or if he or she lacked probable cause to make an arrest, any evidence obtained following your traffic stop may be inadmissible at trial.

 If you were lawfully arrested, anything you said to the arresting officer could be used against you in your case.
-Your lawyer will need to know everything you said in order to address any incriminating statements you may have provided.
+Your New Jersey DUI defense attorney will need to know everything you said in order to address any incriminating statements you may have provided.

 If you refused to submit to an Alcotest, you could be facing additional charges and penalties on top of your DUI/DWI.